kostaman/reference-app-parking/README.md

 2. Set up the development environment according to the instructions in the readme file in the root of the unpacked SDK.

-3. Copy the directories user_rule and user_sorce to the root of the unpacked SDK.
+3. Copy the directories user_rule and user_source to the root of the unpacked SDK.

 4. Open a terminal window and go to the root of the unpacked SDK.
 Type "make" to build the reference application and other programs shipped with the SDK.